Google Cloud Platform offers another service to operate containers called Cloud Run. It brings the idea of serverless computing to your containers.

 Same steps in Cloud Console

-Choose your container image to create a new service on Cloud Run
+to set up a new service operating on Cloud Run.

 Shortly after the endpoint will be accessible via exposed URL and the service metrics are shown in Cloud Console.